senya-ashukha/senya-ashukha.github.io/index.md

 title: Summary
 ---

-[have to be updated] I am a second year Master Student at MIPT also I do research at Bayes Group under supervision of prof. Dmitry Vetrov.
-My research is focused on Bayesian deep neural nets.
-At MIPT, MSU, HSE I teach several Machine Learning courses.
+I'm a research assistant at International Laboratory of Deep Learning and Bayesian Methods.
+Also, I teach Scientific ML Seminar at HSE and SDA.

 <br />
 My resume is available [here](resume/ashukha-resume.pdf).